Upikk/Fiveguard_Discordbot/README.md

 - FiveGuard resource name
 - Permission Role ID (with this role, member can use ban and unban commands)
 - Server Status (shows your current player count in the bot Activity)

+# Configuration
+1.

+<br>If you want to purchase custom bot with functions like revive, kill etc dm me on discord: upik_</br>!